NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="none" />` in `LibraryProj.csproj` means  "Include the default assets in the current project, but all assets flow to parent project".

-Another example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0"  IncludeAssets="none" />` in `LibraryProj.csproj` means "Consume no assets in the current project, but default assets flow to parent project".
+Another example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0"  IncludeAssets="none" />` in `LibraryProj.csproj` means "Consume no assets in the current project, but default assets([contentfiles;analyzers;build](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) will flow to parent project".

 However if we combine above examples where both cases some assets flowing to parent project, `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`, the current experience is that no asset flows into parent project even though it requested all assets flow to parent project (see above table 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
 We want to change that with opt-in property, it would let assets flow to the parent project in that case.